AngelikiTsintzira/Technical-Debt-Management-Toolbox/README.md

 ```

 where:
-* projectName: This parameter defines the project name
 * language: Programming language.
-Possible values {"Java", "C", "C++"}
+Possible values {"Java", "C"}
-* versions: Number of software versions
+* typeAnalysis: 1 for full analysis, 2 to add a new version
 * gitUrl: Url from git in order to clone the source code and do the analysis
 * gitUsername: Username of the git account
 * gitPassword: Password of the gi account.
 If it is public, just type 1 character for example 1
-* shas: For each version, the user should provide the commit shas.
-Not all commits are versions.
-For example if there 10 commits and 2 of them are versions, the input is those 2 commits shas seperated by comma.
-For example: d8254832e8as29b4d29739dceaa18dhak201b9faf,ajaj48a38qa4f9b4d29739dceaa18354c01b9faf
+* moveClassRefactoring: true to do the refactoring analysis, false to not do the refactoring analysis,
+* extractMethodRefactoring: true to do the refactoring analysis, false to not do the refactoring analysis,